danleh/wasabi/README.md

     cd wabt
     make

-    # add binaries to $PATH, e.g., by appending the following line to ~/.profile
+    # add binaries to $PATH, e.g., by appending the following line to ~/.profile or ~/.bashrc
     export PATH="path/to/your/wabt/bin:$PATH"

     # test